 Windsor School, by Kings Education, is the first school under the new brand which was due to be launched by highly regarded Kings in August 2021 as a Primary only school.
 The launch had not taken place by mid-September 2021.

 Kings’ Education announced the opening of ‘Windsor School’, in time for the 2021-22 academic year, the first addition to what is expected to become a sister brand to the highly regarded Kings' Education schools in Dubai.

-However, for unspecified reasons, it seems that the opening of the school has not gone ahead as planned - WhichSchoolAdvisor.com has requested comment from Kings Education but to date has not received further feedback.
+However, for unspecified reasons, the opening of the school did not go ahead as planned - WhichSchoolAdvisor.com has requested comment from Kings Education but to date has not received further feedback.

 The planned new school is located in the traditional Al Satwa area, directly behind the high rise buildings on Sheikh Zayed road between the Trade Centre and junction 1 (formerly Defence Roundabout) and will serve families living in the districts of Jumeirah 1, Downtown, DIFC, Al Satwa, Business Bay, Deira and Karama, according to the Kings' Education group.